waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Objective:** Obtain a POKé DOLL and give it to COPYCAT.
     - **Status:** Stalled.
 All leads in Cerulean City exhausted.
 Suspect COPYCAT is not in a currently accessible area.
 - **Secondary Quest: Rocket Investigation**
-    - **Objective:** Retrieve the LIFT KEY from a PC and use it to operate the elevator in the Rocket Hideout.
+    - **Objective:** Use the LIFT KEY to operate the elevator in the Rocket Hideout.
-    - **Note:** The LIFT KEY is confirmed to be in the PC storage.
-The Rocket at (27,13) on B3F mentioned it is needed for the elevator.
-The puzzle is to exit the hideout, retrieve the key, and return.
+    - **Status:** Active.
+LIFT KEY obtained.
+Currently navigating back to the elevator.

 # II.
 Game Mechanics & World Rules